twpayne/chezmoi/README.md

 The `source` command accepts the usual `-n` and `-v` flags, so you can see exactly what it will run without executing it.

+As a shortcut,

+    $ chezmoi cd

+starts a shell in your source directory, which can be very useful when performing multiple VCS operations.

 ## Importing archives